Frequently Asked Questions

 Are body mounted couplers or truck mounted couplers better?

-Most of the time body mounted couplers are operationally better than truck mounted couplers.
-You can use either style body mounted or truck mounted, but you really shouldn't mix body mounted or truck mounted cars together.
-Based on the the different way body mounted or truck mounted coupler track through corners, you should group the coupler mounting styles together as much as possible for best performance.
+Most of the time, body-mounted couplers are operationally better than truck-mounted couplers.
+You can use either style, body-mounted or truck-mounted, but you shouldn't mix body-mounted or truck-mounted couplers on cars.
+Based on how body-mounted or truck-mounted couplers track through corners, if you have to run both coupler mounting styles together, you should group the coupler mounting styles as much as possible for the best performance.

 My car came with knuckle couplers that are not Kadee®.
 What Kadee® couplers do I replace them with?